andreybleme/andreybleme.github.io/_posts/2019-08-15-securely-centralized-configuration-spring-cloud-config.markdown

 ![Spring cloud Config](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/config-server-prod.png "Spring cloud Config")

 By now, whenever our client application starts up using the "development" or "production" environment, the configuration will be retrieved from the corresponding file.
-In order to test it, we must change the `spring.profiles.active` in the `bootstrap.properties` file of our our client application:
+To test it, we must change the `spring.profiles.active` in the `bootstrap.properties` file of our client application:

 <script src="https://gist.github.com/andreybleme/694146a658640b58ea83a956e161909c.js"></script>